kurator-dev/kurator/docs/proposals/backup/backup.md

 	// +optional
 	Phase string `json:"phase,omitempty"`

-	// RestoreDetails provides a detailed status for each restore in each cluster.
+	// Details provides a detailed status for each restore in each cluster.
 	// +optional
-	RestoreDetails []*velerov1.RestoreStatus `json:"restoreDetails,omitempty"`
+	Details []*RestoreDetails `json:"restoreDetails,omitempty"`
+}

+type RestoreDetails struct {
+	// ClusterName is the Name of the cluster where the restore is being performed.
+	// +optional
+	ClusterName string `json:"clusterName,omitempty"`

+	// ClusterKind is the kind of ClusterName recorded in Kurator.
+	// +optional
+	ClusterKind string `json:"clusterKind,omitempty"`

+	// RestoreNameInCluster is the name of the restore being performed within this cluster.
+	// This RestoreNameInCluster is unique in Storage.
+	// +optional
+	RestoreNameInCluster string `json:"restoreNameInCluster,omitempty"`

+	// RestoreStatusInCluster is the current status of the restore performed within this cluster.
+	// +optional
+	RestoreStatusInCluster *velerov1.RestoreStatus `json:"restoreStatusInCluster,omitempty"`
+}

+// RestoreList contains a list of Restore.
+// +kubebuilder:object:root=true
+// +k8s:deepcopy-gen:interfaces=k8s.io/apimachinery/pkg/runtime.Object
+type RestoreList struct {
+	metav1.TypeMeta `json:",inline"`
+	metav1.ListMeta `json:"metadata,omitempty"`
+	Items           []Restore `json:"items"`
 }
 ```